rvolz/BicBucStriim/README.md

 * Login as the administrator with the default login *admin/admin* (don't forget to change the password afterwards).
 * A freshly installed BicBucStriim app will show you the admin section, where you will have tell the app where your Calibre library is located.
 Everything else is optional.
 Just have a look.
 * OPDS catalogs are availabe at http://.../bbs/opds/

-For experienced users: you could also just clone the GitHub repository (https://github.com/rvolz/BicBucStriim), preferrably a released version (see https://github.com/rvolz/BicBucStriim/tags).
-However, the repository contains a lot of files that are only useful for development.
-The installation archives are therefore smaller.

 Upgrading